|

 these two men.
 I feel, at

-least at this moment, that Moses and Elijah are the two witnesses spoken
+least at this moment, that Moses and Elijah might well be the two

-that is true, then satan would have had reason to fight over Moses' body,
+If that is true, then satan would have had reason to fight over

 There is more for him to do at the end of this age, and satan knew